TPLO Recovery

 Ice therapy

-You can use crushed ice but a 1 or 2-pound bag of frozen peas works pretty well too.
-For a smaller dog, opt for the 1 pound bag.
+You can use crushed ice, but a one or 2-pound bag of frozen peas works pretty well too.
+For a smaller dog, opt for the 1-pound bag.

-You’ll want to pack up the incision site a few times each day for about 15-20 minutes each time.
+You’ll want to pack up the incision site a few times each day for about 15-20 minutes.

-You’ll want to do the icing of the leg for about 2 weeks after the surgery to ensure the best recovery.
+You’ll want to do the icing of the leg for about two weeks after the surgery to ensure the best recovery.

 Inspection